 A lechon paksiw recipe that you will absolutely love!
 Sweet, tangy, rich, and extra saucy!
 It's the perfect dish to use up leftover lechon or lechon kawali the morning after Christmas and New Year or any special Filipino holiday at that.

-Lechon paksiw is one that I always look forward to during the holiday season.
+It is one Filipino pork dish that I always look forward to during the holiday season.
 It just completes the whole lechon experience for me.
-I grew up waking up to our whole house smelling like paksiw on Christmas morning and it makes me immediately hungry and craves food waking up.
+I grew up waking up to our whole house smelling like paksiw on Christmas morning and it makes me immediately hungry and crave food waking up.

 If you love lechon paksiw and want to learn how to make it the easy way, then you're in the right place.